Rotator cuff strengthening is all about shoulder pain and its rehabilitation.

 They are the

-Acromioclavicular joint is pivotal to understanding the shoulder joint.
+Acromioclavicular joint is pivotal to understanding the shoulder; adjusting any fixations may be pivotal to rotator cuff strengthening.

 See if you can follow the thin clavicle, collarbone, at the top of the picture to where it joins with the shoulder blade, scapula, at the acromion.
 This acromio clavicular joint with its ligament is key to shoulder mobility.
 Chiropractic adjustment of the ac joint is very important.